SartajBhuvaji/Dittto/README.md

 ## About
-- Dittto is a py-pi package which can generate synthetic tabular data for minority class.
+- Dittto is a py-pi package that can generate synthetic tabular data for the minority class.
 - The current dittto version `v1.0.0` uses <i>Autoencoders</i> to generate synthetic data.

-## Getting Stated
+## Getting Started
 - `pip install dittto`

 ```